Download our FREE smartphone app today!

 People experience emotions at a variety of levels over time, and the way they manage these emotions can change, depending on the context and how they are feeling.
 Is feeling intense emotions every now and again a problem?
 When might intense emotions become a problem?
 What can you do to help?

 How are communities staying positive and connected during these challenging times.
-Why is it important to stay positive during lockdown and while working remotely from home?
+Why is it important to stay positive while working remotely from home?
 How are you connecting with your friends, family and communities?

 Key Stage 3 - Download the Key Stage 3 presentation